-About UMASS NIST Cybersecurity Solutions
+About UMASS Cybersecurity Solutions

-NIST Cybersecurity Solutions is a new initiative for the University of Massachusetts (UMass).
+UMASS Cybersecurity Solutions is a new initiative from the University of Massachusetts (UMass).
 The initiative started in May 2015, when the UMass CISO was approached by The Boston Consortium with a request to provide Cybersecurity Services to under-resourced academic institutions in New England.
 Key representatives of the UMass President's Office met with the management team from The Boston Consortium to discuss how UMass could assist consortium members with the design, implementation and operations of their NIST cybersecurity programs.
 After a detailed discussion and review of the key UMass capabilities, a pilot program was initiated.
-The pilot program has since expanded to include the following:
+The NIST CSF pilot program has since expanded to include a full suite of training and professional services which are now being delivered to organizations operating across the globe.